emanjon/IETF-drafts/draft-mattsson-cfrg-det-sigs-with-noise-03.md

 * Ordering of the parameters in "dom2(F, C) || Z || prefix || 000... || PH(M)" in Ed25519 and similar in Ed448 and ECDSA.
 There has also been sugestion to use a larger Z and to use several paddings 000....

+* Ilari Liusvaara pointed out attacks using the context that needs to be considered.

 * Jim Schaad: Is there any advantage to stealing one of the zeros from the end padding and using it to pad between 'Z' and 'x' in the construction?
 I would assume that it should use the '0'/'1' construction between steps d and f.

 * Jim Schaad: Is there any advantage to padding with 0x01 in step f rather than 0x00?